Chenerywoman/to-do-application-backend-Csharp-api/README.md

 # to-do-application-backend-Csharp-api
-A backend respository to server the frontend to-do-application.
+A backend respository created on the TechReturners Your Return to Tech course.
+The repository can serve the frontend to-do-application.
 It is written with C# and uses the serverless framework to deploy the code to AWSLambda.